SACP 14th National Congress, 10-15 July 2017 Declaration

 Our Congress occurs at a time when South Africa`s monopoly-dominated capitalist economy, with its colonial and apartheid legacy features, continues to reproduce crisis levels of unemployment, inequality and poverty - all of which are strongly marked by racial, gendered and spatial features.
 At this Congress we have taken resolutions which both reaffirm our principled strategic posture as well as advancing specific interventions that need to be undertaken.

 We are reaffirming our strategic commitment to a radical second phase of the National Democratic Revolution as the most direct route to a socialist South Africa.
 To reinforce and give practical content to this strategic perspective we have also resolved on many specific interventions.

-We have committed to fighting for radical land-reform through a major drive to expand black small-scale farming, facilitated through a land tax on absentee landlords and large farming operations.
+We have committed to fighting for radical land-reform through a major drive to expand Black small-scale farming, with greater emphasis on collective or social forms of ownership and democratic control, facilitated through a land tax on absentee landlords and large farming operations.
 Land reform must also advance the democratisation of communal land tenure, including the abolition of patriarchal features that often underpin it.